 Hutchinson Regional Medical Center announces layoffs

-Jeff Egbert, interim CEO of Hutchinson Regional Healthcare System said that while the decision is difficult it’s necessary as the hospital deals with the lasting financial impacts of the pandemic.
-He said that several actions have been taken to manage expenses “by aligning our cost structure and service line staffing models with current patient volumes.”
+The Hutchinson hospital reported 85 employees will lose their jobs with most of these layoffs happening in the administrative and support services department.
+The hospital has nearly 1,350 employees in all.
+The cuts reduce that workforce by about 5%.
+Hutchinson Regional Medical Center said the change is in direct result of the COVID-19 impact on the healthcare landscape, including an increase in supply costs, lower health insurance reimbursement rates and decreased patient volume compared to before the pandemic.

+This problem is taking its toll on healthcare systems across the U.S.

-“These challenges aren’t unique to Hutchinson,” Egbert said.
-“Many hospitals and healthcare systems across our nation are facing similar challenges, including many in the Midwest.”
+“These challenges aren’t unique to Hutchinson.
+Hutchinson Regional Healthcare System CEO Jeff Egbert said, “Many hospitals and healthcare systems across our nation are facing similar challenges, including many in the Midwest.”

-“We are confident that this necessary step will help ensure a secure and stable future for our organization and the patients we serve across Kansas for generations to come,” said Egbert.

-The number of layoffs has not been announced.
-Impacted employees are eligible for a paid notice period, as well as the continuation of health benefits through COBRA.

 Copyright 2023 KWCH.
 All rights reserved.
 To report a correction or typo, please email news@kwch.com